This page will inform you on different types of shoulder pain, symptoms associated with the injury and how to treat your diagnosis.

 - Physical Therapy

-In the most worst cases, surgery may be required to repair any rips or tears.
+In severe cases, surgery may be required to repair any rips or tears.

 Learn to Heal